Communio-Templorum/bylaws/Articles-of-Incorporation.md

 1. To qualify for ordination as a Minister, an Active Member must complete the appropriate program of study to earn a Theologiae Baccalaureate degree from a seminary, college, or university accredited by the Corporation.
 To qualify for ordination as a Magister, a Minister must receive the licensure necessary to work as a professional counselor in their locality.
+All further references below to a "Minister" shall apply to both Ministers and Magisters.

-1. All Ministers and Magister shall be recognized as Members of this Corporation as long as they continue to fulfill the qualifications for Membership of this Corporation.
+1. All Ministers shall be recognized as Members of the Corporation as long as they continue to fulfill the qualifications for Membership of the Corporation as outlined in the Bylaws of the Corporation.

-1. The Corporation shall venture to create or recognize local Curiae dedicated to the worship of the whole pantheon and in service to their local community.
-Each Curia shall be led by an ordained Minister or Magister of the Ministerial Priesthood, the selection of such shall be determined by the Curia to best suit their needs.
+1. The Corporation shall venture to create local Curiae dedicated to the worship of the whole pantheon and in service to their local community.

+	1. Each Curia shall be led by an ordained Minister of the Ministerial Priesthood, the selection of such shall be determined by the Curia to best suit their needs.
-1. When a Curia is without the leadership of a Minister or Magister, they may continue to hold the following religious services:

-	1. the school services for young children regularly held during the times of service,

-	1. the liturgy of silence, and

-	1. a pantheonic worship lead by a Pater Familias, selected from amongst those of the Curia, similar in style to their private Religio Domestica ritual.
+	1. The Corporation shall outline what services all Curiae may provide to the community either with or without a Minister.

-1. Ministers and Magisters not picked to lead or help at a Curia are encouraged to found a new Curia.
+1. Ministers not picked to lead or help at a Curia are encouraged to found a new Curia.

 ## 7. Patres Familias